 Mumbai is the financial and entertainment capital of India. it is a cosmopolitan city with diverse culture and tradition, food and festivals.
 Mumbai is the origin of Indian Cinema.
 It is also called as City of Seven islands and Gateway of India.

-Luxury Train in India - Deccan Odyssey
+Luxury Train in India - Hidden Treasures of Gujarat

-Deccan Odyssey, popularly known among the global travellers as the Blue Limousine, assure you an inspiring rail travel experiences with warmest and luxurious hospitality services.
+Hidden Treasures of Gujarat, assure you an inspiring rail travel experiences with warmest and luxurious hospitality services.
 The state of the art features encompassed in the train for ensuring maximum comfort and convenience for its guests have transformed the train stunningly beautiful.

 The luxury train Deccan Odyssey offers services such as Spa, Gym, Electronic Safe, Individual Climate Control for each cabin, Public Address system, Wi-Fi and dedicated services of a personal attendant.